vasdee/git-tag-flow/README.md

 It is not limited to container solutions....

-Consider a classic web application with a REST-ful backend, a Single Page Application and infrastructure-as-code that deploys to a cloud environment, each hosted in their own Git repository.
-Using git-tag-flow, the backend and front-end repositories will both produce their own distinct artifacts, the infrastructure-as-code deployment will deploy the artefacts.
+Consider a classic web application with a REST-full backend, a Single Page Application (SPA) and infrastructure-as-code (IAC) definition that deploys to a cloud environment, each hosted in their own Git repository.
+Using git-tag-flow, the backend and front-end repositories will both produce their own distinct artefacts, the infrastructure-as-code deployment will deploy the artefacts to the target estate.

 It can also work with mono-repos, however it comes with some caveats which are likely already accepted regardless of workflow.